spatialos/online-services/docs/content/services-packages/analytics-pipeline/deploy.md

 # Analytics Pipeline: deploy
 <%(TOC)%>

-_If you have already deployed any other Online Service, you have already enabled the Analytics Pipeline, which means you can skip to [Usage]({{urlRoot}}/content/services-packages/analytics-pipeline/usage)_
+_If you have already deployed any other Online Service (such as the Gateway or Deployment Pool), you have already enabled the Analytics Pipeline, which means you can skip to [Usage]({{urlRoot}}/content/services-packages/analytics-pipeline/usage)_

 ## Prerequisites